MicrosoftDocs/azure-docs/articles/aks/azure-ad-rbac.md

 * Make sure that Azure CLI version 2.0.61 or later is installed and configured.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].
 * If using Terraform, install [Terraform][terraform-on-azure] version 2.99.0 or later.

-To verify if Kubernetes RBAC is enabled, you can check from the Azure portal or Azure CLI.
+Use the Azure portal or Azure CLI to verify if Kubernetes RBAC is enabled.

 #### [Azure portal](#tab/portal)